 #4: The talent challenge?
 Sourcing

-Before COVID, companies have been struggling to fill their talent demands because of the IT Talent shortages and the high turnover rates.
-Now, with COVID comes to play and change the whole playground, companies face this difficulty by using new or different approaches: external providers.
+Before COVID, companies had been struggling to fill their talent demands because of the IT Talent shortages and the high turnover rates.
+Now, with COVID coming to play and changing the whole playground, companies face this difficulty by using new or different approaches: external providers.

 Overall, most respondents share that they have engaged partners in a wide range of sourcing models, from traditional to managed services and joint ventures.